 Additionally, some companies use broad-spectrum hemp extract, which is the same thing as full-spectrum but with the THC removed (although trace amounts may remain).
 Broad-spectrum CBD vape products are ideal for people who are drug-tested or highly sensitive to THC.

 The other key ingredient in CBD vape juice is a carrier agent, which accounts for most of the liquid you see.

 This cutting agent is what the active substance — in our case, cannabidiol — is dissolved in.
 They also help produce the vapor that makes vaping so enjoyable.
 Let’s look at the most common cutting agents used in CBD products.

-These compounds are considered safe to consume by the Food and Drug Administration (FDA) and have advantageous properties such as being water-soluble, which is why they’re so widely used in vape products (with or without CBD).
+These compounds are considered safe to consume by the Food and Drug Administration (FDA) and have advantageous properties, such as being water-soluble, which is why they’re so widely used in vape products (with and without CBD).

 Although CBD isolate does not dissolve very well in VG and can stay in its crystal form, it does mix readily with PG.
 For this reason, it’s usually dissolved in PG first before VG is added.